 Anglers who fish in Fillmore, Houston, Winona and portions of Olmsted and Wabasha county benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Lanesboro area fisheries staff.

-Area Fisheries Supervisor Ron Benjamin and a staff of five full-time, two seasonal and one part-time employee manage 170 miles of bass/warm-water rivers and 600 miles of trout streams.
+Area Fisheries Supervisor Ron Benjamin and a staff of five full-time and two seasonal employees manage 170 miles of bass/warm-water rivers and 600 miles of trout streams.
 These waters include popular fishing destinations such as the Root River, Trout Run Creek and Whitewater River.

 Lanesboro area fisheries biologists electro-fishing on a southeastern Minnesota trout stream.